andrewmalyshev/microservices-blog/README.md

 **A simple way to share you personal thoughts**

+This is the [Monolith Blog Apllication](https://github.com/andrewmalyshev/monolith-blog) but with the reviewed architecture.
+The main features and the user interface are the same with previous version.
+But the architectural approach was completely changed.
 This is a proof of concept application, which demonstrates [Microservice Architecture Pattern](http://martinfowler.com/microservices/) using Spring Boot, Spring Cloud, PostgreSQL, MongoDB and Docker with Docker Compose.
 With a pretty simple Angular user interface, by the way.

 ## Technologies used